 What's next for UWB?

 You can expect UWB to appear in a wide range of devices.
-It's been reported that Google has adding a UWB API for Android, meaning UWB applications are likely to land on Android devices - beyond the Samsung phone we've already mentioned.
-If Android supports it as a core functions, it could have wider-ranging functions across all Android devices.
+Google confirmed that UWB would be supported in Android 12, meaning UWB applications are likely to land on Android devices - beyond the Samsung phones we've already mentioned.
+That includes the Google Pixel 6 Pro, which was updated to support UWB in early 2022.

 These are just examples that have already appeared - given that wireless smart devices are so prevalent, and the advantages of UWB so apparent, we'd expect to be hearing a lot about the technology over the next few years.